 Because of the individualized nature of an employee's disability limitations, job duties, and workplace needs and the employer's business concerns, the interactive process needs to be flexible.
-The number of times the employer meets with the employee, the type and amount of extra information needed, and other factors must be designed for each employee's situation.
-There are certain fundamentals, however, that should be present in every interactive process:
+The number of times the employer meets with the employee, the type and amount of extra information needed, and other factors must be designed for each employee's situation.25 There are certain fundamentals, however, that should be present in every interactive process:

-1. Respond to the employee's request for an accommodation (or other information received) promptly, and move the process forward quickly.

-2. Communicate with the employee.
+- 1. Respond to the employee's request for an accommodation (or other information received) promptly, and move the process forward quickly. - 2.
+Communicate with the employee.
 Start the communications as soon as the request for an accommodation is made, in whatever form.
 Continue communications throughout the process and after an accommodation has been identified and implemented.
 Communications in person, by telephone, email, on an employer's accommodation request forms, etc., will each satisfy the employer's duty as long as the communication is effective to accomplish the purpose.
 Often, verbal two-way communications are the most effective and efficient.
-Document all verbal communications immediately.

-3. Assess the employee's particular circumstances.

-Verify the essential functions of the employee's position and the limitations posed by the employee's disability on performing the essential and marginal functions.

-4. Consider whether information is needed from any source in addition to the employee - for example, medical information about the nature of the employee's limitations and ideas for an effective accommodation.
-Gather such information as soon as possible.

-5. Assess each suggested accommodation together with the employee: Is it reasonable and effective?

-6. Assess each suggested accommodation in light of business needs and concerns: Will it impose an undue hardship?

-7. Monitor the accommodation once it is implemented.
+Document all verbal communications immediately. - 3.
+Assess the employee's particular circumstances.
+Verify the essential functions of the employee's position and the limitations posed by the employee's disability on performing the essential and marginal functions. - 4.
+Consider whether information is needed from any source in addition to the employee for example, medical information about the nature of the employee's limitations and ideas for an effective accommodation.
+Gather such information as soon as possible. - 5.
+Assess each suggested accommodation together with the employee: Is it reasonable and effective? - 6.
+Assess each suggested accommodation in light of business needs and concerns: Will it impose an undue hardship? - 7.
+Monitor the accommodation once it is implemented.
 Follow up with the employee initially to ensure the accommodation is effective, and follow up periodically to ensure that it is still necessary and appropriate if the employee's condition changes.
-With respect to leave as an accommodation, the employer can enforce its policy to require the employee to check in periodically to report on status, continued need for leave, and anticipated return to work date.
-NOTE: The employer's duty to engage in the interactive process is ongoing and not a one-time event.
-The interactive process obligation continues if the employee asks for a different accommodation or the employer becomes aware that the initial accommodation is not working and a different or additional accommodation is needed.
-Or, if the employee originally turned down leave as an accommodation, the employer may be obligated to provide leave as an accommodation when it appears that the original agreed-upon workplace modification (e.g., a flexible start-time arrangement) is not working.
-In some situations, the process of finding the right accommodation can be lengthy and require trying several options.
+With respect to leave as an accommodation, the employer can enforce its policy to require the employee to check in periodically to report on status, continued need for leave, and anticipated return-to-work date.26

+Note: The employer's duty to engage in the interactive process is ongoing and not a one-time event.27 The interactive process obligation continues if the employee asks for a different accommodation or the employer becomes aware that the initial accommodation is not working and a different or additional accommodation is needed.
+Or, if the employee originally turned down leave as an accommodation, the employer may be obligated to provide leave as an accommodation when it appears that the original agreed-upon workplace modification (e.g., a flexible start-time arrangement) is not working.28 In some situations, the process of finding the right accommodation can be lengthy and require trying several options.29

-8. Document, document, document.
+8. Document, document.
 Make a record of every step taken in the process - dates, persons involved, content of communications, accommodations under consideration, decisions made and reasons, and so on.